Irritable Bowel Syndrome

 Treatment and general recommendations

-Maintain with the vital healthy eating principles outlined on pages 20-27 of “The Healthy Liver and Bowel Book“, and make these principles a way of life.
+- Maintain with the vital healthy eating principles in "The Liver Cleansing Diet" book and make these principles a way of life.
 Note the section on Irritable Bowel Syndrome in this book.

 Correct diet is a vital part of management of Irritable Bowel Syndrome.